KELLI TURNER, Hooters Orange Park

 Best Middle Eastern Restaurant

-Finalists: Java’s Brewin Hookah, Sahara Café & Bar
+Favorites: Java’s Brewin Hookah, Sahara Café & Bar

-Finalists: Karam’s Mediterranean Grill, Hovan Gourmet Mediterranean
+Favorites: Karam’s Mediterranean Grill, Hovan Gourmet Mediterranean

 Since 1999 when folks are looking to nibble on something savory and sweet, and/or enjoy a calming hookah, The Casbah Café serves up some of the best Middle Eastern dishes around.
 Once again, the cafe gets our readers’ votes for best Middle Eastern restaurant.
 And it’s not surprising, with cozy indoor seating and a large patio (with heaters in the winter) this Avondale eatery has long been a staple of the crowd who likes to hang out, drink beer and play a little chess as well as those who are there for the mjaddara and sweet mint tea.
 The café also hosts belly-dancing, trivia, and on the weekends, live music.